dominicanstey/dominicanstey.github.io/talks.md

 ## Internal Talks

-- June 2023. \textbf{Kavli Institute of Cosmology Focus Meeting on Astrostatistics \& Astro-Machine Learning}.
+- *Time-sensitive Anomaly Flagging through Likelihood Reweighting*.
+Kavli Institute of Cosmology Focus Meeting on Astrostatistics \& Astro-Machine Learning.
 Cambridge, UK.
-Oral Presenter, \textit{`Time-sensitive Anomaly Flagging through Likelihood Reweighting'}.
+June 2023.

 - *Improving Foreground Modelling in Global 21cm Cosmology using Time-Dependant Data*. `The Early Universe (from Cosmic Dawn through the First Galaxies to the End of Reionization)', Kavli Science Focus Meeting.
 Cambridge UK.
 May 2022.